 - Plce the growing plant on a sunny spot and water it regularly.
 On hot days this might mean that you water it daily.

 - Keep an eye on it.
 If the leaves start to get yellow, this might mean that the plant is being overwatered.

 In the growing stages, you can go for a smaller container.
 However, make sure you change the container once the plant has filled it.

 Apple trees are kind of tricky when you want to grow them in a pot.
 You have a lot of factors to consider before you start, and that’s kind of the hardest part.

 If you are looking for the right kind of apple tree, make sure you research what varieties thrive in your region.

 Another thing that you’ll have to consider is if the trees are self-pollinating or if they need other apple trees around them.
+We have an extensive guide on How to Safely Prune Apple Trees that can help you with this task.
 If you don’t have a lot of room for planting trees, we would suggest you stick with self-pollinating trees.

 For the soil, you can use a mix of potting soil and compost.
 With a few clay shards at the bottom to control the drainage of water and voila, you’re ready.
 Place the tree in the container.
 If the roots don’t fit, you can trim them.